Quickstart

 {% endstepper %}

 Congratulations!
 You've deployed your first verifiable program on Solana.
-See the [setup-a-local-environment](https://docs.bonsol.org/developers/setup-a-local-environment "mention") section to build a more fleshed out development environment to build fully unstoppable applications.
+See the [Setup a local environment](/developers/setup-a-local-environment.md) section to build a more fleshed out development environment to build fully unstoppable applications.